graphql-mocks/graphql-mocks/packages/docs/docs/paper/introducing-paper.md

 * Validations ([docs](/docs/paper/validations))

 Coming Soon:
-* Time-travel snapshots, restore to existing snapshots
+* Time-travel debugging, store snapshots, and the ability to restore to existing store snapshots

-In testing and development it is handy to have a store that reflects the current state of the world, handles connections between data, and updates via mutations.
-While GraphQL Paper integrates well with the rest of `graphql-mocks`, it can also be used on its own.
+* Specialized `factory` operation with support for various states and scenarios

 ## API Reference